 According to special series guest editors Rudi De Raedt, Paula Hertel, and Edward Watkins, the articles collectively provide clear evidence for the advantages of taking a procedural, trans-diagnostic approach to understanding repetitive thinking and other cognitive phenomena.

-"Conceptualizing disorders with respect to converging patterns could stimulate the development of a new generation of interventions focused on changing the processes of disordered thought and affect," De Raedt, Hertel, and Watkins write in their introduction to the special series.
+"Conceptualizing disorders with respect to converging patterns could stimulate the development of a new generation of interventions focused on changing the processes of disordered thought and effect," De Raedt, Hertel, and Watkins write in their introduction to the special series.

 "Soon gone are the days of believing that clinical psychology can advance merely by describing people's thoughts and labelling them according to diagnostic criteria," the guest editors conclude.